Current through Reg. 49, No. 52; December 27, 2024

 containing licensed radioactive material that either is mounted on a permanent

-base with wheels and/or casters, or otherwise equipped for moving while
+base with wheels or casters, or otherwise equipped for moving while completely

-completely assembled and without dismounting; or is a portable device.
-Mobile
+assembled and without dismounting; or is a portable device.
+Mobile devices do

-devices do not include stationary equipment installed in a fixed
+not include stationary equipment installed in a fixed location.

-measurement of radiation, radioactive material concentrations, surface area
+radiation, radioactive material concentrations, surface area activities, or

-activities, or quantities of radioactive material and the use of the results of
+quantities of radioactive material and the use of the results of these

-these measurements to evaluate potential exposures and doses.
-For purposes of
+measurements to evaluate potential exposures and doses.
+For purposes of this

 equivalent terms.

-control center--An operations center that is remote from transport activity and
+control center--An operations center remote from the transport activity that

 receives reports of attempted attacks or thefts, provides a means for reporting

-these and other problems to appropriate agencies and can request and coordinate
+these and other problems to appropriate agencies, and can request and

 naturally occurring or accelerator-produced radioactive material except source